 The workshops will be facilitated by Lynda Osborne, Sally Denham-Vaughan and Marie-Anne Chidiac.
 Cost:£1450 or £1250 with early bird discount if booked before end September 2018.
 For further information please download our Post Graduate Certificate in Supervision: A Relational Change Process flyer.
 For further details or to book please email: email@example.com

-This programme of five experiential and applied modules (over 10 days) offers an approach to couples work grounded in a relational perspective of practice.
+This programme of five experiential and applied modules (over 10 days) will provide you with the competence and confidence to provide couples counselling and psychotherapy.
 The emphasis will be on a pragmatic and creative approach to working with couples within a relational frame.
 As well as practical processes and skills, participants will also be offered the opportunity to explore more embodied and experiential ways of intervening.
-The course is suitable for practitioners who wish to extend their work into or with couples, particularly for those trained as individual counsellors in Humanistic, Integrative, Person-Centred, Gestalt, TA, Process or Contemporary Analytic approaches.
+The course is suitable for practitioners who wish to extend their work into or with couples, particularly for those trained as individual counsellors in Humanistic, Integrative, Person Centred, Gestalt, TA, Process or Contemporary Analytic approaches.
 An additional Diploma module is available for those wishing to take it.

 The workshops will be facilitated by Lynda Osborne and Marie-Anne Chidiac.
-Cost for indivduals: £1250.
-Email: email@example.com for more information or firstname.lastname@example.org for booking.
+Cost for indivduals: £1250 or £1100 with early bird discount if booked before 1st November 2018.
+Email: firstname.lastname@example.org for more information or email@example.com for booking.
 For full information on costs and dates etc. please download our Relational Change: Certificate in Couples Work 2019 Flyer, which covers details of both courses.